-The concept of criticism in literary and artistic traditions; components of criticism in media content; intellectual components of criticism; writing critical literary and artistic essays; practical applications in literary and artistic criticism.
-Applying literary and artistic criticism to media genres.
-Prerequisite: MCM-100
+The concept of criticism in literary and artistic traditions; components of criticism in media content;

 MCM 410 Political Geography

 The concept of political geography as a social science; Mackinder theory of political geography; how geography impacts on conflicts and the distribution of power at the international level; political geography in human history; political geography in the age of globalization.
 Case studies.
 Prerequisite: MCM-200